SteMIDIfactory/P-DOR/README.md

 ```
 python3.8 makepdordb.py download -s "Escherichia coli" -f [path to the pre-existing folder] -t [number of threads to use when checking genomes]
 ```
-Finally, makepdordb can be used to sketch a local collection of genomes
+Finally, makepdordb can be used to sketch a local collection of genomes (CAUTION: genomes must be in fasta format with the .fna file extension)

 ```
 python3.8 makepdordb.py sketch -f [path to the folder containing the local genomes]